canro91/canro91.github.io/_posts/2021-05-24-WhatAreFakesInTesting.md

 }
 ```

 Well, that `FixedDateClock` is a fake.
-It replaces the `SystemClock` holding the real date and time with a testable replacement.
+It replaces the `SystemClock` holding the real date and time with a testable alternative.
 With that fake in place, we make our tests use any date and time we want instead of the real date and time.

 To be more precise, the `FixedDateClock` is a stub.
 But, let's find out about stubs and mocks.